micnncim/action-label-syncer/README.md

 ## Sync labels on another repository

-It is also possible to specify a repository as an input to the action.
+It is also possible to specify a repository or repositories as an input to the action.
 This is useful if you want to store your labels somewhere centrally and modify multiple repository labels.

 **Note: The default `GITHUB_TOKEN` will not have permissions to operate on other repositories so you must specify a personal access token in your secrets.**